metta-systems/libsss/doc/spec.md

  * Adjustable redundancy levels (trade bandwidth for latency savings)
  * Adjustable prioritization levels.

 We expect that some control channel, which may be viewed as an out-of-band stream, will always be available and may be used to signal state changes for the rest of the streams.
-The control channel will likely consist of special purpose frames (control frames), as well a reserved stream, for cryptographic negotiations.
+The control channel will likely consist of special purpose frames (control frames).

 Streams are partitioned into frames for placement into channel packets.
 Whenever possible, any particular packet's payload should come from only one stream.
 Such dedication will reduce the probability that a single packet loss will impede progress of more than one stream.
 When there is not sufficient data in a stream to fill a packet, then frames from more than one stream may be packed into a single packet.
 Such packing should reduce the packet-count-overhead, and diminish serialization latency.